o-Oby/speech-to-text/README.md

 - **transcription.txt**: Contains the initial transcription of the audio file.
 - **corrected_transcription.txt**: Contains the corrected transcription (if post-processed with GPT-4o).

+## Notes

+- **File uploads are currently limited to 25 MB.** Ensure your audio file size does not exceed this limit.

 ## License